Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 Toddlers are messy eaters!

-Dr Pamela Douglas22nd of Sep 202323rd of May 2024
+Dr Pamela Douglas22nd of Sep 20237th of Oct 2025

-Making a big mess is a normal part of your child’s developing relationship with food.
 Some days you might not have much energy for the clean-up, and you’ll try to keep it contained.
-But overall, it’s best to set it up so that it’s not problem if your little one makes a mess.
+But overall, it’s best to set it up so that there's no problem if your little one makes a mess.
 Experimenting with the feel and taste of food is an important way your child develops positive feelings about food and eating.

 All around the world, families make mealtimes a special opportunity to enjoy each other’s company and the company of friends.
 We want your toddler to develop this kind of enjoyable, social relationship with food.

-This is the best way to help your toddler develop a positive, no-stress relationship with different foods that your family normally eats.
-Don’t worry if they don’t seem to eat much – as long as overall, as the months pass and you go in for check-ups, your doctor or maternal child health nurse is happy with your child’s weight gains.
+• Don’t worry if your toddler seems quite picky and doesn't eat much – as long as overall, as the months pass and you go in for check-ups, your doctor or maternal child health nurse is happy with your child’s overall weight gains.

 Acknowledgements

-I'm grateful to Professor Sophie Havighurst, Ros June, and Caroline Ma at Mindful, The University of Melbourne, for their feedback on the articles and videos in Little people + food (brief & simple).
-They helped me keep the language plain and the concepts as accessible as possible.
+I'm grateful to Professor Sophie Havighurst, Ros June, and Caroline Ma at Mindful, The University of Melbourne, for their feedback on the articles and videos in Little people + food.

 Finished